 - The Business Innovation Grant Program is intended to support businesses, which have been innovative during the pandemic and pivoted quickly to adapt to public health orders.
 The Innovation Grant offers up to $5,000 per business as reimbursement for expenses incurred for structural and/or technical improvements.

 During the February 9, 2021 Town Council meeting, Council approved an amendment to the resolution, which established the Frisco Innovation and General grants, extending the grant deadlines for new or incomplete applications to March 31, 2021.

 Resources to Support Businesses

 The following resources are available to businesses that need additional support.
-These resources can be found on the COVID-19 Business Resource Center.

 - Alternative Sources of Funding: The following Google sheet helps Colorado’s small businesses find alternative funding sources beyond EIDL, PPP, and other federal loans and programs.